ziomCodes/alx-pre_course/0x01-git/README.md

-This is git folder readme
+This is the updated git project readme